Rumst

 Rumst (/nl/, old spelling: Rumpst) is a municipality located in the Belgian province of Antwerp.
-Since 1976 the municipality not only comprises Rumst proper but also the towns of Reet, Belgium|Reet (old spelling: Reeth) and Terhagen, which were independent municipalities before that year.
+Since 1976 the municipality has not only comprised Rumst proper but also the towns of Reet, Belgium|Reet (old spelling: Reeth) and Terhagen, which had been independent municipalities before that year.

 Industry in Rumst, like Boom, was heavily focused around the production of clay products like bricks.
-This industry has largely disappeared after 1970.
+This industry has largely disappeared since 1970.

 In Rumst, the river Rupel starts as a combination of the Dijle and Nete (river) rivers.

 In 2021, Rumst had a total population of 15,146.
 The total area is 19.90 km2.